WLC - Rogers City, MI

 Tom Curtis reports that CW was still in use when he left in Sept. of 1962 and no VHF FM facilities had been installed at that time.

 Other than this 1968 WLC QSL card , contributed by Jeff Yates, we have little information about the station from about 1960 to the mid 1980s so the next images are from the mid/late 1990s, the last years of WLC's operation.
-Can anyone provide more detail about the stations history during the 50s to 80s time period?
+Information about about the stations history during the 50s to 80s time period is missing.
 Some of the questions are: When was CW discontinued?
 When was the first VHF-FM station installed?
 When was the VHF-FM station network put in service?

 Jim Leow sent me these four scenic photos which are typical of the great views that the WLC crew often enjoyed from the station's location right on the Lake Huron shore.

-Here's the SITOR (?) morning traffic list for Nov.
+Here's the Schedule for the operation of the station during the 1997 season, and here's the SITOR (?) morning traffic list for Nov.
 25, 1997, just a few days before the station's closing.

-Here are two short video clips of the captain of the M/V Burns Harbor, WQZ-7049, talking to WLC, one of them on WLC's last day of operation.
+Below are two short video clips of the captain of the M/V Burns Harbor, WQZ-7049, talking to WLC, one of them on WLC's last day of operation.
 They will play on any of the common media players.
-The video versions are multi-megabyte files and even with a high-speed connection they may take a minute or so to download depending on the connection speed.
-Dial-up users can choose the much-smaller MP3 audio versions to substantially reduce the download time.
-Who was on the mic. at WLC in early morning on 11/28/96?
+The video versions are multi-megabyte files and even with a high-speed connection they may be a slow download.
+To substantially reduce the download time choose the much-smaller MP3 audio versions .

 Terry Miliczky, KB9IHU supplied this 8 minute MP3 recording